 The University of Denver will consider electronic transcripts official from a domestic institution provided the following criteria are met:

 - The transcript is certified as official from the college or university using a third-party agency for the certification process.
-Approved agencies include Army/American Council on Education Registry Transcript System (AARTS), National Student Clearinghouse, Credentials Solutions, Parchment, Royall and Company, and Scrip-Safe.
+Approved agencies include Joint Services Transcript (JST), National Student Clearinghouse, Parchment, and Royall and Company.
 The University of Denver reserves the right to rescind approval of the above-mentioned agencies based on changes in technology utilized by the agency.
 Upon request, the Office of the Registrar will take into consideration a third-party vendor other than the aforementioned agencies.

 - The transcript must be received from the third-party agency by a University official.

 - The transcript must be a certified PDF document with no evidence of tampering.
 The transcript must be retrieved from a secure server.
 Emailed transcripts will not be accepted.

 Certified English translations must accompany all transcripts except for those provided by institutions that issue documents in English.
 Errors or omissions in English translations may be grounds for refusal or dismissal.
 Please consult the Office of Graduate Education for specific details.

 The University of Denver reserves the right to reject transcripts or request additional information if there is any question about the authenticity of the document.
 Transcripts with course work in progress will not be considered final and admission will be granted provisionally.